Government & Defence

 ISO 9001: Quality Management Systems is a globally-recognised certification awarded to organisations that have systems and procedures focussed on providing quality goods and services to their target market.
 It is amongst the most applied-for ISO standard, because it can be adopted to fit any industry.
 In the process of attaining this certification, government departments can reduce inefficiencies and risk, including in their supply chains, while maximising resources and productivity.

 ISO 45001: Occupational Health and Safety is a certification that demonstrates the high value an organisation places on preventative rather than reactive measures against occupational health and safety hazards in the workplace.
-Government organisations rely heavily on their staff to carry out programs and policies in a safe and legal manner.
+Government organisations rely heavily on staff to carry out programs and policies in a safe and legal manner.
 This certification ensures that the risks to staff safety, health and well-being in the workplace are minimised.

 ISO 14001: Environmental Management System certifies that an organisation is taking concrete steps to mitigate environmental impact, practice proper waste disposal, and reduce unnecessary energy consumption in its daily operations.
 The value placed on sustainability is one that should be advocated by all citizens, and not least by those holding positions in governance.